userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/gcp-associate/vm-bootstrapping-templates-and-images.md

 Now we are able to cut down the time of boot by creating an image.

-Images can be shared across projects and you're able to deprecate images after a while.
+Images can be shared across projects, and you're able to deprecate images after a while.
 You can then tell users to use a new recommended one - This allows you to push security standards to all images that users may deploy.

 Best to use a custom image opposed to a startup script.